 16. AMATWARA: The name can be translated as ‘’strategies.”
-This infant was so-named in recognition of the many strategies involved in mountain gorilla conservation
+This infant was named in recognition of the many strategies involved in mountain gorilla conservation

 17. IJABO: Means ‘’dignity.’’
-The name demonstrates that Rwanda as a country is proud of being known as the home of mountain gorillas and their conservation.
+The name demonstrates that Rwanda is proud of being known as the home of mountain gorillas and their conservation.

 At Kwita Izina 2009, Deputy CEO of the Rwanda Development Board, Rosette Rugamba stated:

 The birth of every baby gorilla is an important step towards achieving the vision to ensure that mountain gorillas are no longer an endangered species but the world’s best protected animals in their wild and natural surroundings.

 Three years later we are celebrating the achievement of this vision through the festive celebration of tourism and conservation, working together hand-in-hand.

 Did you know that all tourists visiting Rwanda at the time of Kwita Izina are invited to attend?
 Please contact us if you are interested in attending the event.
 (Dates very from year to year).